learningOrchestra/mlToolKits/learning_orchestra_client/readme.md

 # Learning Orchestra Client
-This python package is created to usage with Learning Orchestra microservices
+This python package is created to usage the LearningOrchestra funcionalities

 ## Installation
-pip install learning_orchestra_cliet
+Ensure which you have the python3 installed in your machine and run: pip install learning_orchestra_cliet

 ## Documentation